eriqande/con-gen-csu/README.md

 can take advantage of them on a limited basis, for example, if they are isolating with COVID, if the roads are incredibly ice and treacherous, etc.

 For the remote sessions, we will use Google Meetings.
-Eric will email the links out.
-It will be the same link for Tuesday and Thursday class times as well as for Eric's office hours.
+You can log in to [https://meet.google.com/vwh-xbhs-tzi](https://meet.google.com/vwh-xbhs-tzi) during class meeting times and/or office hours if you can't be here in person.